moxystudio/next-with-moxy/docusaurus/docs/what-is-included/everything-else.md

 ---
 id: everything-else
 title: And everything that comes with Next.js
-sidebar_label: And everything that comes with Next.js
+sidebar_label: And everything from Next.js
 ---

 ## File-System Routing